Audience Hygiene

 Poor audience hygiene can significantly impact your email performance.
 To protect your email reputation and comply with CAN-SPAM, Brew monitors your email performance and may temporarily suspend your account if you exceed the following thresholds:

-- Spam complaint rate above 0.2% (2 complaints per 1,000 emails sent)
+- Spam complaint rate above 0.08% (less than 1 complaint per 1,000 emails sent)

-- Hard bounce rate above 3% (30 bounces per 1,000 emails sent)
+- Bounce rate above 2% (20 bounces per 1,000 emails sent)

 We implement these safeguards to ensure all our users maintain good sending practices.